 Weekly Live Sessions

-Sessions will be held on Zoom Thursdays from 10:00am to 11:00am Pacific time, with recordings available the next day.
+Live sessions will be held on Zoom Wednesdays from 10:00am to 11:00am Pacific time, with recordings available the next day.

 Frequently asked questions